-Living in JapaniStockphoto
+Living in Japan

 Adult expats, on the other hand, might rather read up on the traditions, arts, and festivals associated with Japan.
 Their view of the country is characterized by their interest in ritual and culture, in things like no, kabuki and bunraku theater, or the matsuri, local shrine and temple holidays.

-The national emergency numbers for all people are 119 (fire / ambulance) and 110 (crime / accident).
+The national emergency numbers are 119 (fire / ambulance) and 110 (crime / accident).

 Earthquakes are very common here, and most expats may have witnessed one of these seismic shocks.
+Most of these earthquakes are comparatively harmless and Japan operates an early warning system, broadcasting information to news media and cell phone users if a large tremor is detected.

-Most of Japan’s earthquakes are comparatively harmless.
-However, in March 2011, one of them shook the ground and resulted in a tsunami, which hit the east coast very hard.
-The tsunami led to the devastation of many homes and the loss of up to 19,000 lives.
+Earthquakes in Japan rarely present a severe danger, but in March 2011 Japan was hit by a particularly strong tremor resulting in a tsunami which hit the east coast very hard.
+The tsunami led to the devastation of many homes and the loss of nearly 16,000 lives.
 Moreover, a nuclear plant in the prefecture of Fukushima was heavily damaged.
 After numerous reactor failures, the government declared the region around the power plant a prohibited zone.
 Due to high radiation levels, neither locals nor expats and tourists may enter this area.

 The first obstacle to a smooth move usually involves the municipal bureaucracy.
-Every foreign national who settles in Japan has to register as a resident alien.
+Every foreign national who wants to settle in Japan for more than three months has to register as a resident alien.
 The procedure might seem a bit intimidating, especially if you don't speak Japanese.
 But don’t worry!
 Obtaining a so-called Resident Card (zairyu kaad) is actually not that difficult.

-The local government office may be called town hall, city administration, ward office, or similar.
+The local government office may be called town hall, city administration, ward office, or something similar.
 Most residence offices in major cities like Tokyo-Yokohama or the Kansai Region have weekly English-language consultation hours to help foreigners with the paperwork.

 Be sure to carry your passport and your card with you all the time.
 This is legally required for every foreign national living in Japan.